Reaganak40/ctf-writeups/pwnable.kr/random/README.md

 ## Description

-Mommy told me to make a passcode based login system.
-My initial C code was compiled without any error!
-Well, there was some compiler warning, but who cares about that?
+Daddy, teach me how to use random value in programming!

-ssh passcode@pwnable.kr -p2222 (pw:guest)
+ssh random@pwnable.kr -p2222 (pw:guest)

 ## Initial findings